 Thanks to the reply published by the Italian Revenue Agency, clarifications were provided about a situation that has frequently occurred in recent years: the repatriation in Italy of individuals who have been working abroad and keep working with the same foreign company where the work was carried out in presence, but now from home.

-To this category of workers, it is possible to apply the benefit for inpatriates workers pursuant to Article 16 of Legislative Decree 147/2015 for the tax period in which the individual transfers his/her tax residence in Italy and for the four subsequent tax periods, with the possibility, if certain conditions are met, to extend the tax benefits for further five tax year.
+To this category of workers, it is possible to apply the benefit for inpatriates workers pursuant to Article 16 of Legislative Decree 147/2015 for the tax period in which the individuals transfer their tax residence in Italy and for the four subsequent tax periods, with the possibility, if certain conditions are met, to extend the tax benefits for further five tax year.